sombriks/sombriks-hq/src/pages/blog/0043-knex-still-rocks-on-modern-node.md

 ```

 It will create something like `migrations/20230226122114_some_database_change.js`
-on your current directory and will looke like this:
+on your current directory and will look like this:

 ```js
 /**